Since my last blog, much has changed.

 Kim is now in jail after a long fought battle with the state.
 They wanted to make this a death penalty case, but Jacque fought against it.
 She explained to me that death penalty cases require an appeal every year, and during that time, contact is made with the family.
 Jacque wanted all ties to be cut with her daughters murderer.

 My little brother had endured so much at such a young age.
 He lost his sister.
 He lost a mother.
-And I’m damn sure he lost his sense of trust.

 From that point on, Ethan described to me years of turmoil in his middle school years.
 Attending multiple schools, fighting students, smoking weed & cigarettes, drinking alcohol.